 Mohegan Gaming Disputes Court

-Although many of the cases brought in the Gaming Disputes Court involve claims against the Mohegan Tribal Gaming Authority or other Mohegan Tribal entities, the Gaming Disputes Court has jurisdiction over claims against non-tribal entities that arise out of activities related to Gaming.
+Although many of the cases brought in the Gaming Disputes Court involve claims against Mohegan Gaming & Entertainment or other Mohegan Tribal entities, the Gaming Disputes Court has jurisdiction over claims against non-Tribal entities that arise out of activities related to Gaming.

 LAW APPLIED BY THE GAMING DISPUTES COURT

 The law applied by the Gaming Disputes Court is the law of the Mohegan Tribe, which consists of The Mohegan Tribal Code, Mohegan Tribal Ordinances and Resolutions, and the statutory and common law of the State of Connecticut, but only to the extent that they do not conflict with Mohegan Tribal law.
 The Gaming Disputes Court has the authority to develop, through its decisions, the common law of the Mohegan Tribe.

 The most commonly heard cases involve disputes arising under the Mohegan Torts Code, the Mohegan Discriminatory Employment Practices Code, the Mohegan Tribal Employment Rights Code, the Mohegan Tribe Debt Collection Code, and the Code Concerning Appeals from Final Agency Decisions, including appeals concerning gaming and non-gaming licenses.
 The Court also has the authority to determine cases brought under State law against non-Tribal entities who are subject to the Court’s jurisdiction.